NebulaSS13/Nebula/docs/installation.md

 ### INSTALLATION

 First-time installation should be fairly straightforward.
 First, you'll need BYOND installed.
 You can get it from [here](http://www.byond.com/).

+A database will also be required to enable persistence.
+You can get MySQL from [here](https://dev.mysql.com/downloads/mysql/) or MariaDB from [here](https://mariadb.org/download/).
+After installing MySQL, it will be necessary to connect to your local database using a client.

+HeidiSQL is available [here](https://www.heidisql.com/download.php) or alternatively it's possible to use MySQL workbench available [here](https://dev.mysql.com/downloads/workbench/).
+Once that's downloaded, installed, and connected to the database.
+Create a database called **persistence** and execute to **schema.sql** which is available at the base level of this repository.

 This is a sourcecode-only release, so the next step is to compile the server files.
 Open `nebula.dme` by double-clicking it, open the Build menu, and click compile.
 This'll take a little while, and if everything's done right you'll get a message like this: